gonmf/dakilang/README.md

 - _version_ - Print version information.
 - _help_ - Print help information.

-These commands are executed without any trailing `.`, `?` or `!`.
+These commands are executed without any trailing `.`, `?` or `!`, and are case-insensitive.

+The language features up to here are the minimum required for a pure, logic-based, query-only language.
+For many real problems, however, this is not enough.

 ### Operator clauses

-There are also __built-in clauses__, that unify with user-specified clauses and perform some form of calculation.
+The Daki language also has __built-in clauses__, that unify with user-specified clauses and perform some form of calculation.
 To see why these are important, let's look at a practical example.
 In a language like Prolog, for instance, calculating a number of the Fibonacci sequence may look like:

 ```prolog
 > fib(1, 1).